EneaDim/Digital-Design-Flow-for-FPGA/README.md

 ## Place&Route

 The P&R is done with nextpnr-ice40.
-A tool used to implement P&R for ice-40 FPGAs.__ The .asc file that describes the Place&Route on ice-40 FPGA can be viewed on <https://knielsen.github.io/ice40_viewer/ice40_viewer.html>
+A tool used to implement P&R for ice-40 FPGAs.<br/> The .asc file that describes the Place&Route on ice-40 FPGA can be viewed on <https://knielsen.github.io/ice40_viewer/ice40_viewer.html>

 ## Bitstream Generation
 The Bitstream Generation is driven using icestorm in order to implement it on an ice-40 FPGA.